microlib-org/llm_microlibs/llm_sepweight/README.md

 ## Goal format

-`llm_weights_separate` allows you to convert different formats to its own directory format, which is very simple.
+`llm_sepweight` allows you to convert different formats to its own directory format, which is very simple.
 Let's have a look at an example:

 ```bash